- Episode 26

 Known for producing bold and colourful work full of optimism, Robert Lomas is an independent designer working across animation, illustration and branding.

-Based in Manchester, but originally from Blackpool, Robert has over 12 years' experience in the creative industries and has worked with everyone from startups through to large organisations such as Arts Council England, Barnardo's, The Rivers Trust, and The NHS.
+Based in Manchester, but originally from Blackpool, Robert has over 12 years of experience in the creative industries and has worked with everyone from startups through to large organisations such as Arts Council England, Barnardo's, The Rivers Trust, and The NHS.

 Up until recently, he was the lead designer and animator at Design By Day – one of the hardest working design studios in Manchester – but in 2019 he decided to launch his own business and now works independently.